You are here

 We are looking forward to skiing with you this winter!
 Because of the pandemic, there have been some changes, but we are excited to still be able to have SkiSparks this winter.
 MYSL has created a thorough COVID-19 Plan in order to keep all skiers and volunteers safe and healthy this ski season.
 Details about the COVID-19 SkiSparks Guidelines and Plan can be found below.

 SkiSparks is a volunteer-led program so every family is strongly encouraged to help.
 Please see below for volunteer information, including new volunteer positions for this year.
 We thank you in advance!

 Schedule and location

-Tamarack SkiSparks will meet for 8 Saturdays, beginning with our first meeting on Saturday, January 2nd, 2021 from 2:00 PM – 3:30 PM at the Tamarack Nature Center.
+Because of the pandemic, MYSL will not be having in-person club meetings for the month of January, but will offer great virtual opportunities.
+As of now, the first in-person club meeting is scheduled for Saturday, February 6th, 2021 from 2:00pm-3:30pm at the Tamarack Nature Center.
+We plan to meet as a club for the 4 Saturdays in February.
 Due to the guidelines with the pandemic, we plan to stagger the start times for each group as we are only allowed 25 people per group, which includes skiers and volunteers.
 Additionally, because of the pandemic, we will not be using any indoor space, such as the Garden House, this year.
 We will have preassigned meeting areas for each group which we will communicate with you prior to the first meeting.